 Compounding can be tough to conceptualize, but don’t let that stop you from letting it work for you.
 If you have time on your side, you could have one of the best opportunities to start investing.

 Market swings can be too much to stomach for some investors.
-That’s OK – we all have different risk tolerances.
-If you’re feeling that way, you may want to consider spreading your money out across a balance of aggressive and more conservative assets.
+That’s OK — we all have different risk tolerances.
+If you’re feeling that way, you may consider spreading your money out across a balance of aggressive and more conservative assets.
 That’s what Wall Street refers to when it preaches the benefits of diversification.

 Throughout history, a portfolio with both stocks and bonds has proven to be more insulated from market stress than portfolios made up exclusively of stocks.
 Let’s go back to that hypothetical stock portfolio (based on the S&P 500) we talked about earlier.
-In this last selloff, an investor holding that portfolio would have lost as much as 31% year-to-date.
+In the 2020 selloff, an investor holding that portfolio would have lost as much as 31% year-to-date.
 If that same investor allocated 60% of their money to that hypothetical S&P 500 portfolio and the remaining 40% to a diversified portfolio of bonds (represented by the Bloomberg Barclays U.S. Aggregate Bond Index), they would’ve only lost a maximum of 19% year-to-date.

 Of course, you may give up some returns during the stock-market rebound, but that might be a fair trade if it helps you sleep soundly at night.